suixinsuo/olympus-protocol/docs/Using Components.md

 ````

 We get the lockerProvider in the same way as in the step before.
-Buy tokens checks the total amount of ETH required to buy all the tokens.
+The buyTokens function checks the total amount of ETH required to buy all the tokens.
 We take advantage of this loop and also check the interval (avoiding to create a second loop).
 If it is the first time we buy a token, the current value of the interval will be 0.
 (So the token will be purchased).
-After that the updateTokens function will initialize the interval to 7 days.
-Second time we buy with this token the interval will apply.
+After the purchase, the updateTokens function will initialize the interval to 7 days.
+The second time we trade with this token the interval will apply.
 There is a small issue, the interval won’t apply until the second purchase.
-You can think how to apply the interval from the first moment in a optimal way as a challenge.
+You can think about how to apply the interval from the first moment, in an optimal way, as a challenge.

-5. Add the interval check in sell tokens
+5. Add the interval checking for sell tokens

 ```javascript
     function sellTokens(bytes32 _exchangeId, ERC20Extended[] _tokens, uint[] _amounts, uint[] _rates)